 Is Conductivity a Physical Property?
 A Deep Dive into Electrical and Thermal Conduction

 Conductivity, the ability of a material to allow the flow of something through it, is a fundamental concept in physics and materials science.
 But is conductivity itself a physical property?
 The short answer is a resounding yes, but understanding why requires a closer look at what constitutes a physical property and the different forms conductivity takes.
-This article will delve into the nature of conductivity, examining its various types, the underlying mechanisms, and how it firmly fits within the definition of a physical property.
+This article will dig into the nature of conductivity, examining its various types, the underlying mechanisms, and how it firmly fits within the definition of a physical property.

 Understanding Physical Properties